• Skip to main content

 Courtesy: Anish Kadakia and Acumed LLC

-The Acumed Ankle Plating System 3 plates are designed to be soft-tissue friendly.
+The Acumed Ankle Plating System (3 plates) is specifically designed to be soft-tissue friendly while providing stable fixation.

 • Distal screw cluster: 2.7 mm locking screws